About IDE

 Aideen Lynch

-She is a a teacher of Science, Maths, ICT and Biology in Holy Family school for the Deaf in Cabra.
+Aideen Lynch is a teacher of Science, Maths, ICT, and Biology at Holy Family School for the Deaf in Cabra.
 She has been teaching Deaf students for 26 years.
-She studied science in the NUI Maynooth and a Higher Diploma for Teachers of the Deaf at the University of Birmingham.
+She studied science at NUI Maynooth and obtained a Higher Diploma for Teachers of the Deaf at the University of Birmingham.
 She is part of a team developing ISL (Irish Sign Language) signs for science and technology subjects.

 Maggie Owens